 - (a) Appellant's Brief.
-The appellant's brief must contain, under appropriate headings and in the order indicated: - (1) A corporate disclosure statement if required by Rule 26.1; - (2) A table of contents, with page references; - (3) A table of authorities-cases (alphabetically arranged), statutes, and other authorities-with references to the pages of the brief where they are cited; - (4) A jurisdictional statement, including: - (A) The basis for the trial court's or agency's subject matter jurisdiction, with citations to applicable statutory provisions and stating relevant facts establishing jurisdiction; - (B) The basis for this Court's jurisdiction, with citations to applicable statutory provisions and stating relevant facts establishing jurisdiction; - (C) The filing dates establishing the timeliness of the appeal or petition; and - (D) An assertion that the appeal is from a final order or judgment that disposes of all parties' claims and that has been entered as a separate document, or information establishing this Court's jurisdiction on some other basis; - (5) A statement of the issues presented for review; - (6) A statement of the case briefly indicating the nature of the case, the course of proceedings, and the disposition below; - (7) A statement of facts relevant to the issues submitted for review with appropriate references to the record (see Rule 28(e)); - (8) A summary of the argument, which must contain a succinct, clear, and accurate statement of the arguments made in the body of the brief, and which must not merely repeat the argument headings; - (9) The argument, which must contain: - (A) The appellant's contentions and the reasons for them, with citations to the authorities and parts of the record on which the appellant relies; and - (B) For each issue, a concise statement of the applicable standard of review (which may appear in the discussion of the issue or under a separate heading placed before the discussion of the issues); and
+The appellant's brief must contain, under appropriate headings and in the order indicated: - (1) A corporate disclosure statement if required by Rule 26.1; - (2) A table of contents, with page references; - (3) A table of authorities-cases (alphabetically arranged), statutes, and other authorities-with references to the pages of the brief where they are cited; - (4) A jurisdictional statement, including: - (A) The basis for the Superior Court's or agency's subject matter jurisdiction, with citations to applicable statutory provisions and stating relevant facts establishing jurisdiction; - (B) The basis for this Court's jurisdiction, with citations to applicable statutory provisions and stating relevant facts establishing jurisdiction; - (C) The filing dates establishing the timeliness of the appeal or petition; and - (D) An assertion that the appeal is from a final order or judgment that disposes of all parties' claims and that has been entered as a separate document, or information establishing this Court's jurisdiction on some other basis; - (5) A statement of the issues presented for review; - (6) A concise statement of the case briefly indicating the nature of the case, the course of proceedings, the disposition below, and a statement of facts relevant to the issues submitted for review with appropriate references to the record (see Rule 28(e));

-- (10) A short conclusion stating the precise relief sought. - (b) Appellee's Brief.
-The appellee's brief must conform to the requirements of Rule 28(a)(1)-(9), except that none of the following need appear unless the appellee is dissatisfied with the appellant's statement: - (1) The jurisdictional statement; - (2) The statement of the issues; - (3) The statement of the case; - (4) The statement of the facts; and - (5) The statement of the standard of review. - (c) Reply Brief.
+- (7) A summary of the argument, which must contain a succinct, clear, and accurate statement of the arguments made in the body of the brief, and which must not merely repeat the argument headings; - (8) The argument, which must contain: - (A) The appellant's contentions and the reasons for them, with citations to the authorities and parts of the record on which the appellant relies; and - (B) For each issue, a concise statement of the applicable standard of review (which may appear in the discussion of the issue or under a separate heading placed before the discussion of the issues); and - (9) A short conclusion stating the precise relief sought. - (10) [Reserved] - (b) Appellee's Brief.
+The appellee's brief must conform to the requirements of Rule 28(a)(1)-(9), except that none of the following need appear unless the appellee is dissatisfied with the appellant's statement: - (1) The jurisdictional statement; - (2) The statement of the issues; - (3) The statement of the case; and - (4) The statement of the standard of review. - (c) Reply Brief.
 The appellant may file a brief in reply to the appellee's brief.
 Unless the Court permits, no further briefs may be filed.
-A reply brief must contain a table of contents, with page references, and a table of authorities-cases (alphabetically arranged), statutes, and other authorities-with references to the pages of the reply brief where they are cited. - (d) Supplemental Brief.
-The Court may within its discretion order a party to file a supplemental brief to address a particular issue or issues. - (e) References to Parties.
+A reply brief must contain a table of contents, with page references, and a table of authorities-cases (alphabetically arranged), statutes, and other authorities-with references to the pages of the reply brief where they are cited. - (d) References to Parties.
 In briefs and at oral argument, counsel should minimize use of the terms "appellant" and "appellee."
-To make briefs clear, counsel should use the parties' actual names or the designations used in the lower court or agency proceeding, or such descriptive terms as "the employee," "the injured person," "the taxpayer," "the ship," or "the stevedore." - (f) References to the Record.
+To make briefs clear, counsel should use the parties' actual names or the designations used in the lower court or agency proceeding, or such descriptive terms as "the employee," "the injured person," "the taxpayer," "the ship," or "the stevedore." - (e) References to the Record.
 References to the parts of the record contained in the appendix filed with the appellant's brief must be to the pages of the appendix.
 If the original record is used under Rule 30(f) and is not consecutively paginated, or if the brief refers to an un-reproduced part of the record, any reference must be to the page of the original document.
 For example: - Answer p.
 7; - Motion for Judgment p.
-2; and - Transcript p.
+2; - Transcript p.
 231.